potassco/fastlane/doc/content/installation.md

 # Installation

-large_neighbourhood_search requires Python 3.8+.
+large_neighbourhood_search requires clingo 5.7 and Python 3.8+.
 We recommend version 3.10.
+An introduction to clingo can be found [here](https://potassco.org/doc/start/).

 You can check a successful installation by running